z390development/z390/doc/zcobol/zCOBOL_Overview.md

 The zCOBOL compiler has been developed as a new flexible tool for testing and modernizing COBOL applications without requiring rewriting existing programs.
 With the recent addition of z390 structured conditional macro assembler extensions, the development of zCOBOL became feasible and has evolved rapidly.
-As the recent article in the z/System Journal titled, "Easy COBOL Modernization for SOA" by L. H. Couch and Charles F. Townsend, November 2008 indicates there is a growing demand for tools such as zCOBOL to help seamlessly bridge legacy
+As the article in the z/System Journal titled, "Easy COBOL Modernization for SOA" by L. H. Couch and Charles F. Townsend, November 2008 indicates there is a growing demand for tools such as zCOBOL to help seamlessly bridge legacy